 How to Combat App Overload

-If your organization is feeling overwhelmed by app overload, it’s time to get serious about consolidation.
+If your organization is feeling overwhelmed by app and technology overload, it’s time to get serious about consolidation.

 First, take stock of all the workplace technology you’re currently using.